 But I felt like most of the searching was before sending security, I thought it would be ‘safer’ to do it after, so steered the kids away from it.
 At times I am paranoid about a possible attack in a crowded place and just a bit extra vigilant as an airport this big and crowded could be just that place.
 I did see a few security guards but nothing like Antwerp Christmas market.

 They do Behind The Scenes Tours which looks great but the last tour is at 2:30 pm so it won’t work out this time.

-Overall it is a very large, family friendly airport including baby areas to let them rest, and a yotel to rent a room for both few hours, but do prepared for longer lines in security and passport control.
+Overall it is a very large, family-friendly airport with things for kids including baby areas to let them rest, and a yotel to rent a room for both few hours, but do prepared for longer lines in security and passport control.
 Oh there is a casino with blackjack and roulette tables but I kept far away!